Moberg-Analytics/moberg-app-integration-template/README.md

 # Moberg-Analytics-Integration

+## Clients must fork the repository and not create a PR.

 Template codebase for third party integration with Moberg Analytics.
 Please feel free to make the changes to this file as required by the module

 ## Repo structure